-Potassium supplements, potassium-sparing diuretics or potassium-containing salt substitutes and other medicinal products that may increase serum potassium levels diuretics (e.g. spironolactone, triamterene or amiloride), potassium supplements or potassiumcontaining salt substitutes, particularly in patients with impaired renal function or diabetes mellitus, may lead to a significant increase in serum potassium.
+Potassium supplements, potassium-sparing diuretics or potassium-containing salt substitutes and other medicinal products that may increase serum potassium levels

+The potassium losing effect of thiazide diuretics is usually attenuated by the potassium conserving effect of lisinopril.
+Although serum potassium usually remains within normal limits, hyperkalaemia may occur in some patients treated with lisinopril.
+Use of potassium sparing diuretics (e.g. spironolactone, triamterene or amiloride), potassium supplements or potassium-containing salt substitutes, particularly in patients with impaired renal function or diabetes mellitus, may lead to a significant increase in serum potassium.
 Care should also be taken when lisinopril is co-administered with other agents that increase serum potassium, such as trimethoprim and co-trimoxazole (trimethoprim/sulfamethoxazole) as trimethoprim is known to act as a potassium-sparing diuretic like amiloride.
-Therefore, the combination of lisinopril & hydrochlothiazide with the above-mentioned drugs is not recommended.
+Therefore, the combination of lisinopril & hydrochlorothiazide with the above-mentioned drugs is not recommended.
 If concomitant use of lisinopril/hydrochlorothiazide and any of these agents is required, they should be used with caution and with frequent monitoring of serum potassium (see section 4.4).